ScanVan/Dense-CPP/README.md

 ## This repository

-This repository holds the code for the models densification.
-It implements a densification methodology based on optical flow and extraction of dense 3D representation through the project specialised photogrammetric algorithms.
+This repository holds the code for the models densification using spherical images.
+It implements a densification methodology based on optical flow and extraction of dense 3D representation based on the project specialised photogrammetric algorithms.

 ## Copyright and License